Investing in Rural Community Futures Shoalhaven

 Proudly supported by

-What this means for the Nowra, Ulladulla and Batemans Bay communities
+Future capacity needs for Nowra, Ulladulla and Batemans Bay

-Grants will be awarded in August 2020.
-Based on the needs identified in the survey, FRRR will work with these communities on capability building activities from July to December 2020.
+Based on the needs identified in the survey, FRRR will work with these communities on delivering a range of capability building activities from September 2020.

-If you have questions at any time, email the Program Coordinator Kate Dezarnaulds: email@example.com.
+If you have questions at any time, email the IRCF Shoalhaven Coordinator Kate Dezarnaulds: firstname.lastname@example.org.

 For more information on the Investing in Rural Communities Program, please contact IRCF Program Manager Alli Mudford on 0448 992 820, or via email, or IRCF Program Support Officer Yashna Poorun on 1800 170 020 or via email.